On the structure of higher order quantum maps: The type functions

 \subsection{Connecting chains: the causal product}

-It is easy to see that two chains can be appended to create a single chain using the ordinal sum, and any chain of more than one elements can be decomposed as an ordinal sum of chains.
+It is easy to see that two chains can be appended to create a single chain using the ordinal sum, and any chain of more than one elements can be decomposed as an ordinal sum of chains (see Appendix \ref{app:poset} for the definitions).
 Such operations are trickier for chain types, since the chains have to be of even length.

-The next operation on boolean functions will be suitable for such considerations.
+To motivate our next definition, let us consider the chain type $\gamma_6$ of length 6.
+It can be easily seen that it can be composed of two chain types of length 2 and 4 as follows

+where $s^1=s_1s_2$ and $s^2=s_3\dots s_6$.
+As we have noticed above, the causal ordering of the spaces in the corresponding comb goes down the chain, so that the part of the chain corresponding to $\gamma_2$ cannot influence the outputs in the part described by $\gamma_4$.
+Hence we can say that $\gamma_2$ is in the causal future of $\gamma_4$.
+We will next extend the expression in \eqref{eq:causal_motivate} for any pair of functions in $\Fe_n$.

-For a fixed decomposition $[n]=[n_1]\oplus[n_2]$ and functions $f_1:\{0,1\}^{n_1}\to \{0,1\}$, $f_2:\{0,1\}^{n_2}\to \{0,1\}$, we define their causal product as
+For a fixed decomposition $[n]=[n_1]\boxplus[n_2]$ and functions $f_1\in \Fe_{n_1}$, $f_2\in \Fe_{n_2}$, we define their causal product as

 For $s^1\in \{0,1\}^{n_1}$ and $s^2\in \{0,1\}^{n_2}$, this function acts as